-Selected in the 13th round of the 2009 draft by the Baltimore Orioles, Kelly had been a career minor leaguer up until last year, when the Mets called the switch-hitting utility player up, and made his major league debut on May 24, going hitless in four at-bats.
-He recorded his first major league hit six days later, singling off White Sox left-hander, Jose Quintana in the Mets 1-0 victory.
+Selected in the thirteenth-round of the 2009 Draft by the Baltimore Orioles, Kelly had been a career minor leaguer up until last year, when the Mets called the switch-hitting utility player up, and made his major league debut on May 24, going hitless in four at-bats.
+He recorded his first major league hit six days later, singling off White Sox left-hander Jose Quintana in the Mets 1-0 victory.

 The 28-year-old has logged a ton of at-bats and games throughout the minors; over 900 games played and over 3200 at-bats.
-In 2016, not only did Kelly get a chance to make his major league debut, he also got to be a part of the Mets chase for a postseason spot.
-And of course, he was one of only four Met players to record a hit off Giants ace, Madison Bumgarner in the Wild Card Game.
+In 2016, Kelly not only got a chance to make his major league debut, he also got to be a part of the Mets chase for a postseason spot.
+And of course, he was one of only four Met players to record a hit off Giants ace Madison Bumgarner in the Wild Card Game.

 Kelly represented Israel in the World Baseball Classic this year, surprising many who felt that Israel would not last past the first round of play.
 They swept through the first round of Pool A, and won their first game in the second round against Cuba.
 The Netherlands and Japan outscored Israel 20-5 in Games 2 and 3, ending their Cinderella run.

-I had the privilege of speaking to Ty this week, where we discussed playing in the WBC, learning of his promotion to the Mets last season, and his creative lifestyle outside of baseball.
+I had the privilege of speaking to Kelly this week, where we discussed playing in the WBC, learning of his promotion to the Mets last season, and his creative lifestyle outside of baseball.

 MMO: What was your experience like playing for Israel in the World Baseball Classic this year?

-But baseball wise it was awesome, and then of course, just getting to travel over to Korea and Japan is really cool and experiencing their culture and things like that.
+But baseball wise it was awesome.
+Then of course, just getting to travel over to Korea and Japan is really cool and experiencing their culture and things like that.
 We got to go to the demilitarized zone in Korea, the area in between South and North Korea; it’s definitely a once in a lifetime kind of thing that I don’t think that I’d ever get to do a different time.